Dog-Friendly Outdoor Spaces

 You know that dogs love the outdoors.
 The intense curiosity of a dog in the great outdoors is a fantastic, endearing and sometimes hilarious sight to owners as they snuffle out every last smell and sense in the wilderness.

-The great news is that you can create a heaven for dogs on the bounds of your own property with minimum fuss.
-There’s just two steps.
+The great news is that you can create a heaven for dogs within the bounds of your own property with minimum fuss.
+There are just two steps.

 The first step to creating a dog-friendly garden is to double-check for safety.
 Do your research and make sure any existing poisonous plants in your garden are identified and culled.
 Furthermore, make sure you don’t bring in any new ones without making sure they are dog-safe.

 Then Create the Trail

 Dogs love to work by instinct, and you might notice in a plain, green space, they’ll spend much time patrolling the fence of the garden.
 That’s because dogs follow their instinct, body language, and a little common sense.
 If you’re able to demonstrate a route to your dog, the dog will follow your point and have that much more fun exploring the paths and routes in your home territory.

 Potholes in the lawn caused by a too-eager hound are most homeowner’s nightmare - so don’t worry, we’re not encouraging that you let your dog loose on your lawn.
 There’re two important ideas here when it comes to digging.
 First, you may want to discourage your dog from digging under the fence and escaping by using tall, deep-rooted plants and negative reinforcement around the area.
 Secondly, you could design digging spots, using deep earth with fragrant smells to attract your dog and get the furry friend’s energy out there.

 Following on from that previous point, get some smells going in your green spaces.
-Dogs love various scents, and have an extremely keen sense of smell.
-In fact, dogs recognise each other via smell.
+Dogs love various scents and have an extremely keen sense of smell.
+In fact, dogs recognize each other via smell.
 You can make all of your property and garden an attractive proposition for your dog by introducing plenty of curiosity-inducing scents.